Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 ## Trends in NC-01 (Northeast / Inner Coastal Plain)

 **Summary:**
-NC-01, covering much of northeastern North Carolina, has long been a Democratic-leaning district due to its significant Black population, historic ties to the civil rights movement, and a large share of rural, agricultural communities.
-While Democrats have traditionally dominated, Republican gains have accelerated in recent cycles—especially in rural and working-class counties.
+NC-01, covering much of northeastern North Carolina—including cities like Rocky Mount, Greenville, Elizabeth City, and Wilson—has long been a Democratic-leaning district due to its significant Black population, historic ties to the civil rights movement, and a large share of rural, agricultural communities.
+Once considered a Democratic stronghold, Republican gains have accelerated in recent cycles—especially in rural and working-class counties.
 The district’s margins have steadily narrowed from 2008 through 2024, reflecting both demographic change and national political realignment.
 Today, NC-01 remains anchored by Black-majority precincts and Democratic-leaning urban centers, but faces growing GOP strength in rural and exurban areas, making it more competitive than at any point in recent history.

 **Key Trends:**
 - **President:**